BosamiyaSimran/SE-Project-Group-15/README.md

 # SE-Project-Group-15

-# Translator - Browser Extension
+# Translator - Chrome Extension

 An extension that converts your selected text into the language you are comfortable with.
 Makes life easier:dancer: